PayME-Tech/PayME-SDK-RN-Readme/README_EN.md

 - action: transaction type ( 'PAYMENT' => payment)
 - amount: payment amount
 - note: Description of the transaction from the partner
-- orderId: partner's transaction code, which needs to be unique on each transaction.
+- orderId: transaction code of partner, which needs to be unique on each transaction.
 Maximum 22 characters.
-- storeId: ID of the paying public store that made the payment transaction
+- storeId: ID of the payment gateway that made the payment transaction
 - userName: Account name
 - type: OPENEWALLET